barbs-pm/Amazon_interview/README.md

-# Python Algorithms For AWS Exercises
+# Python Algorithms for Amazon Interview

 ## Objective
 Getting prepared for AWS code interview using the exercises in this **[link](https://www.educative.io/blog/crack-amazon-coding-interview-questions)**